Quick Summary: Roaccutane & Hair Loss Insights

 - A study highlighted in the Journal of the American Academy of Dermatology noted that while hair loss/thinning is observed in 3-6% of Roaccutane users, the majority of cases are mild and self-limiting.

 - We know that Roaccutane reduces sebum production to help clear acne.
-While direct causal link between reduced sebum production and hair loss isn’t definitively established, theories suggest that changes in scalp oiliness could potentially influence hair health.
+While a direct causal link between reduced sebum production and hair loss isn’t definitively established, theories suggest that changes in scalp oiliness could potentially influence hair health.

 Minimising Hair Loss while on Roaccutane